ishtails/CometLabs-Task/README.md

 # SphereLab

+THIS DEMO IS NOT AVAILABLE CURRENTLY DUE TO EXPIRED ACCESS TO Sphere Engine API.
+CHECK SCREENSHOTS BELOW

 This repository contains a Node.js-Express API for a code execution platform containerized with Docker.
 The instructions below explain how to use the API.

 NOTE: This API requires Sphere Engine API credentials in .env file.
 Code execution will not work without it [Link](https://sphere-engine.com/signup)